core-wg/oscore/draft-ietf-core-object-security.md

 Replaying an old request with a value of 'kid_context' which the server does not recognize could trigger the protocol.
 This causes the server to generate the second security context and send a response.
 But if the client did not expect a response it will be discarded.

-Replaying response #1 in response to some request other than request #1 will fail to verify, since the integrity of response #1 is associated to request #1, through the ID context used in response #1, and the Partial IV of request #1 included in the external_aad of response #1.
+Replaying response #1 in response to some request other than request #1 will fail to verify, since response #1 is associated to request #1, through the dependencies of ID Contexts and the Partial IV of request #1 included in the external_aad of response #1.

 If request #2 has already been well received, then the server has a fresh security context so a replay of request #2 is handled by the normal replay protection mechanism.
 Similarly if response #2 has already been received, a replay of response #2 to some other request from the client will fail by the normal verification of binding of response to request.